the Faculty’s acceptance of an applicant as a student.

 - L = Lectures

 - Lb = Laboratories

 - aO = Asynchronous Online Activities

 - O = Online Activities

 - P = Private Study

-Exceptionally qualified students entering their third- or fourth-year may take a program of independent study provided it has been approved both by the Associate Dean (Academic) and by the Department or Departments principally involved.
+Exceptionally qualified students entering their third- or fourth-year may take a program of independent study provided it has been approved by the Department or Departments principally involved.

-Requests for such a program must be received by the Office of the Associate Deans (Academic) one month before the start of the first term in which the student intends to undertake the program.
+Requests for such a program must be received one month before the start of the first term in which the student intends to undertake the program.
 Requests must include:

 - a detailed outline of the project, including its aims, the topics to be studied, and a preliminary list of readings;

 - the names of the faculty members supervising the project, including the principal coordinator;